psu-rdmap/unet-compare/configs/README.md

 |
 └── Inference
 ```

-All parameters have a default setting, so the user is tasked with only updating parameters that are relevant to the specific run.
+To simplify config files, you only have to include an input parameter when you wish to use a value that is different from the default setting (see the [Example Config Files](#example-configs-files) section for examples).
 The following sections will go over every input parameter, their definition, expected values, and the default setting.

 # General Configs - `Single`, `CrossVal`, `Inference`